 Some countries and areas are more dangerous than others.
 The more dangerous places warrant extra care, but don't feel you should avoid them altogether.
 Venezuela, especially Caracas and anywhere near the Colombian border, is particularly volatile.
 Colombia is much safer than it has been in years, but certain regions are still off-limits.
 The northern border region of Ecuador, specifically in the Oriente, can be dodgy due to guerrilla activity.
 Travelers have been assaulted at remote and even well-touristed archaeological sites, primarily in Peru; stay informed.
 La Paz (Bolivia), Caracas (Venezuela), Rio and São Paulo (Brazil) and Quito (Ecuador) are all notorious for assaults on tourists.

 Be careful when taking taxis.
-'Express' kidnappings occur in some cities.
+'Express' kidnappings occur in some cities, like La Paz (Bolivia).
 These incidents involve whisking travelers to far-off neighborhoods and holding them there while their ATM accounts are emptied; sometimes assaults have also occurred.
 We've noted in individual country chapters the known places that pose this kind of risk to travelers.
 To be on the safe side, have your guesthouse call you a taxi rather than hailing one on the street, and use official taxis at airports rather than those outside the gates.
 And never ride in a vehicle that already has a passenger in it.

 Lonely Planet has received correspondence from travelers who were unwittingly drugged and robbed after accepting food from a stranger.

-Be very careful in bars, there are occasional reports of folks being unwittingly drugged then raped or robbed.
+Be very careful in bars as there are occasional reports of folks being unwittingly drugged then raped or robbed.
 Always keep a close eye on your drink, and be cautious when meeting new friends.